mbaumer/us_hep_funding/docs/_states/PA.md

 # PA -- Sen. Robert Casey (D) and  Sen. Patrick Toomey (R)
 ## HEP Grants
 ```
-In the past 5 years, this state has received  63  HEP grants, totalling  $32,644,000.00
+In the past 5 years, this state has received:
-Who have these grants gone to?
+63 HEP grants, totalling $32,644,000.00

                                Amount ($)
 Institution
 University of Pennsylvania       10275000